tgckpg/BotanJS-vim/README.md

 If you are also interested in [BotanJS](https://github.com/tgckpg/BotanJS).
 Please head to the project page [here](https://github.com/tgckpg/BotanJS). *Warning*, it might NOT be easy to understand.

-### I made this
-You made this?
-I made this.
+### Why make another one?
-Because I LOVE Vim, and [wasavi](https://github.com/akahuku/wasavi) in firefox does not work for me.
+Because [wasavi](https://github.com/akahuku/wasavi) in firefox does not work for me.
 I know peoples are busy so fuck me I am going to make one myself, alright?

 ### Use wasavi if you can
 #### [wasavi! wasavi! wasavi!](https://github.com/akahuku/wasavi)